lpkpaco/bruteforce_python/README.md

-# bruteforce_python
-Bruteforce with Pytho
+Bruteforce with Python
-ok
+that's it